RJMetrics/devops-project/README.md

 ```
 #vagrant plugin install vagrant-omnibus
 ```
-5. python is installed in HOST
+5. python is installed in HOST, VM
-6. python modules 'requests', 'socket' is available in HOST
+6. python modules 'requests', 'socket' is available in HOST and VM.

 ### Start the setup